Free Legal Consultation

-The Rhode Island distracted driving accident lawyers of Gemma Law Associates, Inc., prosecute such lawsuits on behalf of accident victims after conducting independent investigations to determine how an accident occurred, who was at fault and the damage that the victims have suffered.
+The car accident lawyers of Gemma Law Associates, Inc., prosecute such lawsuits on behalf of accident victims after conducting independent investigations to determine how an accident occurred, who was at fault and the damage that the victims have suffered.

-Contact Our Rhode Island Distracted Driving Accident Lawyers Today
+Contact Our Providence Distracted Driving Accident Lawyers Today

-If you have suffered a serious personal injury or the loss of a family member in a car crash attributed to distracted driving, call the Rhode Island distracted driving accident lawyers of Gemma Law Associates, Inc., today.
+If you have suffered a serious personal injury or the loss of a family member in a car crash attributed to distracted driving, call the car accident lawyers of Gemma Law Associates, Inc., today.
 Gemma Law represents distracted driving accident victims and their families across Rhode Island.
 We help those in Providence, Pawtucket, Newport, Warwick, Cranston, Bristol or Woonsocket.
 If you’re an out-of-state driver injured in Rhode Island, we can help you, too.

-Call the Rhode Island distracted driving accident lawyers of Gemma Law today toll free or use our online form.
+Call the Providence distracted driving accident lawyers of Gemma Law today toll free or use our online form.
 We can provide you with a free and confidential evaluation of your case, and help you determine your legal options.